cossatot/slip_rate_calculator/README.md

 commands to the IPython interpreter.
-This makes it so that the user can read the exact commands that were sent, modify them, learn from them, etc. Additionally, the `slip_rate_tools` module that does the real science can be called directly, and has text completion, docstrings and so forth exposed.
+This makes it so that the user can read the exact commands that were sent, modify them, learn from them, etc. Additionally, the `slip_rate_tools` module that does the real science can be called directly, and has text completion and docstrings exposed.

 ### Advanced Usage
 All of the scientific functionality is implemented through the `slip_rate_tools` module